James O'Toole (mobster): Attempted murder of Vincent Flemmi

-On the evening of May 10, 1965 Vincent Flemmi left his home at 10:30 p.m. to meet with his friend and criminal associate, Joseph Barboza.
+On the evening of May 10, 1965, Patriarca crime family member Vincent Flemmi left his home at 10:30 p.m. to meet with his friend and criminal associate, Joseph Barboza.
 As he approached his Oldsmobile Cutlass, two gunmen stepped out of the bushes shooting at him, one of the gunmen shot and wounded him with a twelve-gauge sawed-off shotgun.
 While recovering in the hospital from his near fatal gunshot wound, Flemmi informed his FBI handler H. Paul Rico that when he was shot, the momentum of the gun blast spun him around and that he saw his bungled killers fleeing the scene, although he was not able to positively identify them.
 The alleged shooter was thought to be O'Toole.

-Falling out with the Mob
+Mob attempts against his life and murder

 He had been receiving death threats since 1963.
 In December 1964 Spike and Francis X. Murray received telegrams the day before they were set to be released saying, "You will receive the same benefits of Harold."
 The anonymous telegram sender was referring to mob associate Harold Hannon, a 54-year-old criminal associate whose bound body was found floating in the Boston Harbor the previous August along with Wilfred J. Delaney.
 In September 1964 after Spike and Francis were released, there was an attempted shooting of Murray as he drove along the Southeast Expressway in South Boston.
 The shooter was never identified and his intended death sentence was never carried out unlike his friend O'Toole.
 James would later be arrested for another crime and served time in Massachusetts Correctional Institution - Cedar Junction as an accessory after the fact in the murder of Dorchester bank clerk, William Sheridan.
 Sheridan was allegedly shot to death by George McLaughlin, though nobody could ever definitively say why, in March 1964.
 O'Toole had harbored McLaughlin in an apartment in the Mattapan section of Dorchester while George was on the FBI's Top Ten Most Wanted List.

 In December 1973, O'Toole (who had survived many assassination attempts) was run over and killed by gangland assassin John Martorano while leaving Edward G. Connors' saloon in Savin Hill, Dorchester.